Make Your Care Safer

 Educate yourself on the topics below and sign on to support the following three patient safety policy issues:

 Driving Safety Data Transparency

 Current patient death and injury data are only estimates compiled by researchers.
 We don’t really know how many people are affected each year.
 This is because we don’t have an accurate method for measurement and we lack a national and global commitment to standardize metrics.
-There is no requirement that the frequency and severity of all medical errors, or the resulting patient outcomes, are reported to the public or even to regulators.
+There is no requirement that the frequency and severity of all medical errors, or the resulting patient outcomes, are reported to the public or even to public health authorities.

 Care and patient procedures (e.g. hip and knee replacements) are rapidly moving out of the hospital and into ambulatory settings where there is no transparency in place to drive the quality and safety of outcomes, reporting or incentives.
 The same is true for children’s hospitals and very small hospitals (critical access hospitals) as well.
 The public has very little insight into which of these facilities are safe.